-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate over a certain number of days for the application process.
-This ensures that your interest rate can't get higher while you are going through the application process.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate over a determined period while you work on your application process.
+This keeps you from working through your entire application process and learning at the end that your interest rate has gotten higher.

-There are other ways to get a reduced rate, besides choosing a shorter rate lock period.
-The larger the down payment, the smaller your rate will be, as you will be starting with more equity.
-You can pay points to bring down your interest rate over the loan term, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
-You will pay more up front, but you'll come out ahead, especially if you don't refinance early.
+There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
+The bigger the down payment, the better the rate will be, as you will have more equity from the beginning.
+You could opt to pay points to lower your rate over the term of the loan, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
+You are paying more initially, but you'll come out ahead, especially if you keep the loan for a long time.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.